acbsp/bonafide.guru/en/contents.rst

 teaching?

-You may disapprove all what we say but you cannot argue against what Krishna or *His representative* His Divine Grace Srila Prabhupada says.
+You may disapprove all what we say but you cannot argue against what Krishna or *His representative* |HDGSP| says.

 Śrīmad Bhāgavatam – is a science of Krishna the Primordial Lord, the cause of all causes.
-Teaching of "Śrīmad Bhāgavatam" is consecutively opened in the first nine songs , elevating person to the highest level of the God realization.
-Srila Prabhupada recommends to study the Bhagavad-gītā first.
+Teaching of "Śrīmad Bhāgavatam" is consecutively opened in the first nine songs , elevating person to the highest level of the God realization. |SP| recommends to study the Bhagavad-gītā first.

-Bhagavat-gītā – is a direct revelation of Lord Krishna and if we try to understand it we shall be able to understand Krishna.
+Bhagavad-gītā – is a direct revelation of Lord Krishna and if we try to understand it we shall be able to understand Krishna.
 Nobody can lead astray the one who got knowledge through revelation.
 Studying Gita person completely realizes the position of Lord Krishna: and when he is